 - Refer to this website for other resources such as examples of policy and law in the United States and worldwide.

 - Join the EPR listserv to keep up-to-date on EPR developments at CalRecycle.

 - Check into product stewardship and EPR-related organizations that seek to work with State government representatives and other stakeholders in exploring opportunities to maximize the benefits of EPR programs.

 - Sponsor resolutions that allow your jurisdiction to write letters in support of EPR.

 - Help educate the public about EPR and their roles and responsibilities in any collection activities.

 - Participate in the public process that makes our policies and laws.
 Let decision makers know you support EPR programs.

 - Negotiate with producers and other stakeholders when EPR programs are being planned and implemented.

 - Adopt purchasing practices that support product stewardship.
 For examples of purchasing policies, visit the Responsible Purchasing Network website.
 Many product-specific purchasing guidelines are available at this site.
-For purchasing information within California, check the Environmentally Preferable Purchasing Best Practices Manual.
+For purchasing information within California, check the Environmentally Preferable Purchasing or Buying Green page.